jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 {{?SHS=DOI.10.6028/NIST.FIPS.180-4}}, compute the hash of the Client's input string, and interpret each bit of the hash as a bit of the VIDPF index.

-> CP: Are we comfortable recommending truncating the hash?
+> TODO Are we comfortable recommending truncating the hash?
 Collisions aren't so
 > bad since the Client can just lie about `alpha` anyway.
 The main thing is to
 > pick a value for `BITS` that is large enough to avoid accidental collisions.